nkstriker007/Cycle-Management-System/README.md

   - Parents can monitor their children and know where they are for safety purposes.

 - **Participate in Cycling Contests**:
-  - Track your progress, compete with others, and view leaderboard rankings.
+  - Track progress, compete with others, and earn points based on performance.
     <br>
   -  <img width="200" alt="image" src="https://github.com/saikrishy3808u3qr3pur3q/Cycle-Management-Sysytem/assets/114069009/5ef633a0-6e51-46f9-b9cd-cc6281f192c5">